Aquilla J. Dyess: Honors

 Dyess was awarded a Medal of Honor for his actions.
 He is one of only nine known Eagle Scouts who also received the Medal of Honor.
 He is the only American to receive both the Carnegie Medal for civilian heroism and the Medal of Honor.
-In 1929, he had been awarded the Carnegie Medal for saving two swimmers off the coast of Charleston, South Carolina, in 1928.

 Legacy

 In 1945, the destroyer USS Dyess (DD-880) was named in honor of Dyess.

 The Georgia-Carolina Council of the Boy Scouts of America celebrates Dyess' life in a triennial Jimmie Dyess Days event at Fort Gordon.

 Georgia State Route 383, a four-lane highway from Interstate 20 near Augusta, Georgia, to Fort Gordon is named Jimmie Dyess Parkway in his honor.

 In 2013, the Young Marines in Augusta, Georgia, area, were chartered and chose "Jimmie Dyess Young Marines" as the official name for their unit.